Do you want to learn how to start a blog?

 Step #8: Writing Your First Blog Post

-It’s time to start writing blog posts.
-But, before we do, let’s cover some basics for creating the perfect blog post.
+In a minute, we’ll start writing your first blog post.
+But before we do, let’s cover some basics for creating the perfect blog post.

 Your audience will be looking for your authentic self, your own writing style, in your own voice.